Helooeverybody/Steam-Game-Pipline/README.md

 ## Architecture

-The architecture use Airflow acts as the central orchestrator, scheduling tasks that leverage Kafka for data streaming, Spark for distributed processing, and HDFS and MongoDB for storage.
+The architecture uses Airflow as the central orchestrator, scheduling tasks that leverage Kafka for data streaming, Spark for distributed processing, and HDFS and MongoDB for storage.

 ```mermaid
 ---